edwasue-cmyk/multi-agent-intelligent-warehouse/src/ui/web/README.md

 ## API Integration

-The frontend connects to the Warehouse Operational Assistant API running on port 8001.
+The frontend connects to the Multi-Agent-Intelligent-Warehouse API running on port 8001.
 Make sure the backend is running before starting the frontend.

 ### Environment Variables